-The library now has a collection of over 100,000 circulating books and almost 20,000 non-print collection items including iPads, Nook tablets, and museum passes for loan.
+The library now has a collection of over 100,000 circulating books and almost 20,000 non-print collection items including iPads, wifi hotspots, and museum passes for loan.
 Public meeting rooms, e-books, downloadable music and magazines, free wifi and computer access, an art gallery, a local history room, 3D printers, access to self-paced, online classes, and free educational and entertainment events for all ages are just some of the services offered at Avon Library.

 The library is a member of Library Connection, Inc., the cooperative regional automated circulation and online catalog database system, Encore, to which 30 libraries belong.
 Through this system, over 4 million volumes are available through interlibrary loan, the statewide reciprocal borrowing arrangement which encompasses over 160 libraries.

 Library cards are issued to town residents with valid identification, are active for 3 years, and can be used in any public library within Connecticut under a statewide program called borrowIT CT.
 You may apply for a card at the Circulation Desk.
 A registration form is also available online.